No-fault evictions, or Section 21 notices, happen when a landlord legally evicts a tenant without…

 How to prove harassment by a neighbour

-When experiencing harassment from a neighbour, one key piece of advice is to keep records of when the harassment occurs, what it entails and any communications between the two parties.
+When you face harassment from a neighbour, it is important to keep records.
+Note when the harassment happens, what it involves, and any messages between you and the neighbour.
 For example, someone being harassed or involved in a dispute may write:

 23/4/22 – loud music – 10.30pm to 1.30am – asked neighbour to turn down music several times but they refused with threats of violence, now seeking legal advice